Namit2111/bible-verse-finder/README.md

 ## 🌟 Features
 - Parse the entire Bible into books, chapters, and verses.
-- Utilize Hugging Face Sentence Transformers for vectorization to analyze verses.
+- Utilizes Hugging Face Sentence Transformers for vectorization to analyze verses.
 - Predict similar verses based on user input using KMeans clustering.
 - Interactive Flask web interface.